rcazzara/seldovia/_people/Seldovia_Russian_Creoles_In.md

 pledged political alliance to Russia.
 In this way, they created a distinct class of tradesmen, managers, and leaders who were in turn guaranteed basic civil rights.
-In the mid nineteenth century, Creoles performed many of the essential administrative functions in Alaska’s Russian American colonies.
+In the mid nineteenth century, Creoles performed many of the essential administrative functions in Alaskaâ€™s Russian American colonies.
 They ran schools and businesses including the flourmill, blacksmith shop, tannery, lumberyard, and metal works.
 They were also trained as priests, teachers, navigators, cartographers, and